Zangorth/Helpers/README.md

-# Optimization
+# Helpers

-Repository for optimization algorithms I am working on for various other projects.
+Repository for various helper functions that I regularly use.

+**SGA:** Genetic algorithm functions

+**arbitraryNN**: Pytorch based Neural Network which can accept an arbitrary number of layers as a parameter

+**cross_validation**: Function that outputs the cross validated score for a model